The White Voyager

 As soon as Mercer said this, he felt an extremely odd feeling within him.
 It felt as if his entire midsection had been numbed and then pricked with needles from all sides.
 The man stumbled back in sudden confusion before his vision started to fade in and out, the world blurring before him until it was nothing but darkness.
 All was silent as he sat conscious in this void, unable to move and unable to see.
 Time lost all meaning and yet Mercer could feel it ticking onwards, until a voice spoke to him from the darkness.
 It sounded unearthly and deep.

 “I am interested in your journey.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CaernarvoneWrite a Review